jmvanel/semantic_forms/scala/forms_play/README.md

 - 12 Integrate non-blocking: Future, Iteratee Enumerator -WIP
 - 13 Migration to Banana 0.7  - DONE ( 0.8.1 )
 - 14 Migration to BigData(R) - TODO
-- 15 ScalaJS migration  - TODO
+- 15 ScalaJS migration  - WIP
 - 16 Dashboard : # of triples, # of of resources; # of resources of each type - TODO
 - 17 View SPARQL select & construct results : DONE but no button yet
 - 17.1 add FlintSPARQLEditor, but this implies to launch SPARQL HTTP server like Fuseki, or BigData, or to use the SPARQL protocol in the semantic\_forms server